 We are extremely proud of our record of achieving outstanding results in external examinations, as recognised in the school’s last Ofsted Report.
-We are one of the Top 5% of Business and Economics Departments in the country – and that’s Official!
+We are one of the Top 5% of Business Departments in the country – and that’s Official!

 We make every effort to make our courses and our teaching up to date and relevant, giving students every opportunity to excel.
 They will have opportunities to meet real business entrepreneurs and managers and work on real business issues and problems.

 We currently (September 2017) operate two different courses in both Business and Economics as the specification changes for 2017 come into effect.
 Our current Year 11 students are taking either GCSE Business Studies or GCSE Economics, dependent on ability (2012 specification in both cases).
 Our current Year 10 students are taking GCSE Business (9-1) and this will also be available to the Year 9 students when they complete their option choices.
 GCSE Economics (9-1) will be available to some Year 9 students dependent on ability.
 Details of all courses listed are below.

 GCSE Business Studies (Year 11 only)

 The course covers the steps involved in setting up a new business as well as more traditional business topics of marketing, production, human resources and finance.
 Issues relating to government and international trade and competition are also included.
 25% of the final exam is based on a controlled assessment completed at the start of Year 11.